gclib 2.4.0

 Got interrupt 240

-• Use G Message to get unsolicited messages from the controller, G Interrupt to get event interrupts, and G Record to get data records.
+• LabVIEW Use G Message to get unsolicited messages from the controller, G Interrupt to get event interrupts, and G Record to get data records.
 If there is no data available, these methods will block up to five seconds before timing out.

 For G Record, note that memory must be allocated using the 'Initialize Array' node to store the data record packet.
 This memory space is filled with the information in the data record packet and then parsed using the 'Index Array' and 'Join Numbers' nodes.